bluenimble/serverless/README.md

 ## What is BlueNimble?

-BlueNimble is a Hybrid Serverless Platform, focusing on developer productivity and infrastructure agnosticity.
+BlueNimble is a Hybrid Serverless Platform, focusing on developer productivity and application portability.

 BlueNimble is a new and simple way to create and run applications with no specific binding to a clustering or microservices technology.
 Making it pain-free to embrace new technologies and deployment models in the future.